Are you looking for the number of calories in Nigerian foods you eat?

-For example, let’s take a look at two popular Nigerian foods.
+For example, let’s look at two popular Nigerian foods.

 Banga Soup is referred to as Ofe Akwu by people in South East Nigeria, where “Ofe” means Soup, while “Akwu” means palm fruit.
 In the Yoruba land, it is referred to as “Obe Eyin”.

-The cooked starch (yellow swallow mould in above picture) is very starchy.
+The cooked starch (yellow swallow mould in the above picture) is very starchy.

 That cooked starch alone contains approximately 500 calories.